sagold/json-schema-library/README.md

 This helper always returns a list of schemas.

-**Note:** This helper currenly supports a subset of json-schema for multiple results, mainly _oneOf_-definitions
+**Note** This helper currenly supports a subset of json-schema for multiple results, mainly _oneOf_-definitions

 ```ts
 const jsonSchema = new Draft07(mySchema);